 The other part of Jam’s journey was motivated by her lifelong fascination with technology.
 (Pagers, remember?)

-This was the dawn of the Internet, a source of fascination for nerd Jam – especially when she discovered this thing called “blogging.”
+This was the dawn of the Internet, a source of fascination for nerd Jam – especially when she discovered a thing called blogging.
 Sharing her personal thoughts and professional learnings, growing a following and creating conversations?

 Jam was in.

-Jam’s blogging focused on her interests: call centre experiences, customer service and gaming.
+Jam’s blogging focused on her interests: call centre experiences, customer service, and gaming.
 The latter included cheat-sheets and walkthroughs.
-Quickly noticed, Jam was picked up by a company that began paying her for the call centre blogs: soon after that, she became a pro gaming blogger as well.
+Quickly noticed, Jam was picked up by a company that began paying her for the call centre blogs: soon after, she became a pro gaming blogger as well.

-Jam realised: here again conversations, this time in the comments sections of her blogs, were the key.
-Not only did they extend engagement, but helped create a journey, from casual reader, to invested buyer, to loyal fan.
+Jam Mayer saw the connection.
+Here again conversations, this time in the comments sections of her blogs, were the key.
+Not only did they build engagement, but helped create a journey, from casual reader, to invested buyer, to loyal fan.

 Like the call centre; conversations were the heart of the process.